Welcome back for season 2!

 In our case we wanted the money.
 I had some time up my sleeve and despite knowing it would be more work I wanted to see how much we could create by selling our things and if we really could create enough to cover our moving expenses.

 I also decided that despite wanting to make money the ultimate result was also having less to move.
-So I was more focussed on the selling of the item rather than getting the exact value I thought the item was worth.
+So I was more focused on the selling of the item rather than getting the exact value I thought the item was worth.

 Our outcome was to reduce what we had to move and make money by selling as much of it as possible.